Update cookies preferences

 There are two ways of managing network user logins into the application: the strict and non-strict mode (see the "Strict mode of network users login into the application requiring the use of both name and password" configurator).

-In the case of the strict mode, the $NOUSER_NET user is irrelevant because the strict policy always requires an user login before opening the permission.
+In case of the strict mode, the $NOUSER_NET user is irrelevant because the strict policy always requires an user login before opening the permission.

 Creating the PmUser object while evaluating the request permission:

 While evaluating the request, the object of the PmUser type is created, that represents the logged (or substitute) user.
 This object contains the runtime information of the logged-in user (for example user private data) and also contains the reference to the configuration of corresponding network users (one or two) (for example name, group membership, priority) (see Users).
-In the case of not logged network user it holds the reference to $NOUSER_NET user.
+In case of not logged network user it holds the reference to $NOUSER_NET user.
 The PmUser object is used for validating the permissions of network operations (currently logged-in or not logged network user and possibly the user defined by IP address).
 The operation is performed only if the user (PmUser object) has the necessary permissions.
 Otherwise the operation fails with an error message.

 From the configuration point of view, there are two network user types: